-From the Caribbean to Cornwall: Judi and her family have returned from Grenada in the West Indies and added their own character and flavour to Falmouth Lodge Backpackers.
-They are becoming established as a friendly and comfortable hostel welcoming more than just backpackers to enjoy all that Cornwall has to offer.
+From the Caribbean to Cornwall: Judi and her family returned from Grenada in the West Indies seven years ago adding their own character and flavour to Falmouth Lodge Backpackers.
+They are now well established as a friendly and comfortable hostel welcoming more than just backpackers to enjoy all that Cornwall has to offer.

 Why Stay at Falmouth Lodge

 The hostel is just 2 minutes’ walk from the Blue Flag Gyllyngvase beach and the South-West Coast Path and 5 minutes’ walk to the train station, town centre and harbour including National Maritime Museum, Rick Stein’s newly opened fish restaurant and Pendennis Castle.

 Falmouth’s beautiful natural harbour provides a picturesque background to the main street of charming shops, galleries, restaurants, cafés and pubs; with great opportunities to sample Cornish cream teas, home made pasties, fresh local seafood and locally brewed real ales.